NYU-robot-learning/AnySense/README_Inference.md

 # Inference View

 The inference view lets you run a point-conditioned CoreML policy on-device, visualize actions in AR, and inspect the gripper state.
 The purpose of this is to allow for us to be able to test the model without a robot, and get a sense of it's capability(vibe) with you acting as a robot arm, and evaluating in the wild based on the policy's conditioning task.
+The demo model loaded by default is a object pick-up policy.
 It is optimized for low-latency inference and small memory churn using shared pixel buffers and Accelerate for preprocessing.

-## Model Assumptions
+## Technical Specifications

-- CoreML model (converted from RUM/min-stretch pipeline).
-- RGB input resized to 224×224 today (code path); original spec 256×256—adjust `modelInputSize`/buffers in `MLInferenceManager` if your model truly requires 256.
-- Temporal window: 3 frames (rolling action buffer).
+**Model Requirements:**
+The system accepts CoreML models converted from our pipelines such as RUM/min-stretch.
+Models must process RGB input at 224×224 pixel resolution, though the original specification supported 256×256 pixels.
+Researchers requiring alternative resolutions can adjust the `modelInputSize` parameter and corresponding buffer allocations in `MLInferenceManager`.

-- Inputs: image tensor `[1, 3, H, W]` or `[1, T, 3, H, W]` plus goal tensor (3D point; shape inferred from the model).
+The system supports temporal models with up to 3-frame rolling buffers, automatically managing sequence padding for consistency.
+Input tensors follow standard formats: `[1, 3, H, W]` for single-frame models or `[1, T, 3, H, W]` for temporal architectures, accompanied by goal tensors representing 3D spatial coordinates with shape inferred from model specifications.

-- Output: 7 floats (6-DoF action + gripper scalar at index 6).
-Temporal outputs use the last timestep.
+Model outputs must provide 7-element vectors representing 6-DOF manipulation actions plus gripper state.
+For temporal models, the system extracts predictions from the final timestep, ensuring consistency with training assumptions while accommodating variable sequence lengths.

-## Pipeline (MLInferenceManager)
+## App Pipeline

 1) **Model load**: `ModelManager` provides the active compiled model and metadata (temporal frames, input/output names, goal requirement).
 A loading overlay is shown while this warms up.
 2) **Goal conditioning**: A user-tapped 3D goal in world space is transformed to the camera/labels frame just before inference (mapping: `[-x_cam, -z_cam + first-frame 0.02 offset, -y_cam]`).
 Required models skip inference until a goal exists.